PaperCodeBase/WWW2023/README.md

-# NIPS4707
+# WWW2023

-This repository is the official implementation of our paper: *Can Cross-Modality Mutual Learning Help For Enhancing Smart Contract Vulnerability Detection*.
+This repository is the official implementation of our paper: *Cross-Modality Mutual Learning for Enhancing Smart Contract Vulnerability Detection on Bytecode*.

 ## Requirements